ScottyLabs/governance/README.md

 # ScottyLabs Governance

-This repository defines the organizational structure, team membership, and project ownership for ScottyLabs' Tech Committee.
+This repository defines the organizational structure, team membership, and project ownership for ScottyLabs.
 It serves as the source of truth for our GitHub organization's governance model.

 In this document, 'ScottyLabs' will refer to the GitHub organization at <https://github.com/ScottyLabs>, and not the club itself.